LuiseFreese/blog/how-to-send-adaptivecards-with-CLIMicrodosft365.md

 You will be seeing this message and can close this browser tab- we won't need it anymore.
 ![you are logged in](https://github.com/LuiseFreese/blog/blob/main/media/how-to-send-adaptivecards-with-CLIMicrosoft365/PnPmanagementShellOK.png)

+Yay!
+You successfully logged in!
 You don't believe that?
 Let's check with CLI Microsoft 365 and run this command to get your status:

 `m365 status`